prefab-cloud/prefab-cloud-react/README.md

 const {isEnabled, get, loading, contextAttributes} = usePrefab();
 ```

-Here's an explanation of each property
+Here's an explanation of each property:

 | property            | example                 | purpose                                                                                  |
 | ------------------- | ----------------------- | ---------------------------------------------------------------------------------------- |